 bindkey '^ ' autosuggest-execute

-One of the most useful things that I use in my terminal is the ability to alias commands, so that I can type much shorter commands.
+One of the features that I leverage the most is the the ability to alias commands.
+I use this to alias shorter commands for longer ones.
 They’ve made my life a lot easier for a couple of reasons.

-ymca for my Hack4Impact project to go directly into that directory.
+ymca for my Hack4Impact project.
 That way, no matter where I am, I will go straight to that directory.

 Another thing that I use a lot is